Mejikano/Module-11-Challenge-UFO/README.md

 Recommendations for future:

 - Apply a Calendar Date Picker for dates filters, this will ensure that users enter right dates and formats.
-- Use dropdown list instead of text boxex for the rest of the filters, these can be updated dynamically using JS D3 to show to the user just the available values based on previous filtering and the filtered records field values.
+- Use dropdown list instead of text boxes for the rest of the filters, these can be updated dynamically using JS D3 to show to the user just the available values based on previous filtering and the filtered records field values.